Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter Coupling Regime: Results and Discussion

 For the Menshutkin reaction between pyridine and CH$_3$Br, we obtain reoriented reactant, transition state and product species as depicted in Fig.\ref{fig.menshutkin_cavity}: The pyridine molecule lies in the $y$,$z$-plane with the reactive N-C-Br-axis being aligned with the $z$-axis, while the $x$-axis points towards the reader.
 Light-matter interaction is here minimized for a cavity mode polarized perpendicular to the molecular plane ($\lambda=x$) and maximized for a parallel polarization ($\lambda=z$), respectively.
 We address here cavity-induced modifications of activation and product energies on both mean-field and correlated levels of theory.

 In case of methanol-water clusters MeOH@$n$H$_2$O with $n=1,5$, we take into account reorientation of the whole cluster treated as one molecular entity (\textit{cf.} Fig.\ref{fig.microsolvation_cavity}).
-Notably, we do not account for all potential conformers in our discussion of strong coupling effects on microsolvation energy, which is beyond the scope of this work.
 We will address differences in cavity-induced modifications of microsolvation energies on both mean-field and correlated levels of theory and furthermore address collective effects induced by changing the number of water molecules.
+Notably, we do not account for all potential conformers and related averages in our discussion of strong coupling effects on microsolvation energy, which is beyond the scope of this work.